Walk the Gavipuram Heritage Trail, including Sri Gavi Gangaadhareshwara Swamy Temple, like a Pro (2023)

 The Gavipuram Heritage Trail covers important landmarks in Gavipuram area.
 Starting from Kempambudhi lake, the trail passes through some beautiful temples and then ends at Hari Hara gudda.
 Total distance to cover these landmarks is just 1.5 kilometres and only takes about an hour.

 Bengaluru Prayana conducts guided heritage and art walks.
-To know about the scheduled walks, visit Bengaluru Prayana Facebook group or Meetup website.
-Alternatively, you can also write to us on bengaluruprayana@gmail.com.
+To learn about the scheduled walks, visit the Bengaluru Prayana Facebook Group or Instagram Page.
+Alternatively, you can also write to us at bengaluruprayana@gmail.com.

 6 things to see in Gavipuram Heritage Trail